Tuplanolla/bmm/README.md

 In short, copies and derivative works are permitted as long as they use a compatible license.

-## Draft Stuff

-### The Plan
+## The Plan

+### Project Structure

-The project is divided into several programs.
+The project is divided into several programs with different purposes.
+This makes it easier to distribute over several machines with different specializations.
+One can, for example, run the simulation on a headless server while viewing the visualization on a single-user workstation.

 The main program `bmm` does all the heavy lifting.
-It reads initialization files, runs the discrete element method, handles signals in a synchronous fashion and produces two output streams.
+In addition to running the discrete element method and producing two output streams of results, it parses the command line options, reads the initialization files and handles signals in a synchronous fashion.
 Aside from these effects the program resembles a pure function.

-The primary high-bandwidth output stream `stdout` consists of a sequence of events that follow a strict messaging protocol.
-It is used to pass on all the necessary information of the system and is thus intended to be piped into another process for visualization or saved into a file for later analysis.
-The secondary low-bandwidth stream `stderr` contains diagnostics and error messages in an unstructured format.
-It is meant to be read as is by the user.

-If multiple threads are used, some care must be taken to ensure data coherence.
-For `stdout` this can be accomplished with a simple lock or a size-restricted atomic writing policy.
-For `stderr` data coherence is less imporant, so line-buffering should be sufficient.

 The utility program `bmm-filter` removes certain messages from a stream.
-If, for example, `bmm` produces real-time progress reports, they can be stripped out before the results are saved into a file.
+If, for example, `bmm` produces real-time progress reports, they can be stripped away before the results are saved into a file.

 The analysis programs `bmm-sdl` and `bmm-gp` draw visualizations in different ways.
 The former is a real-time visualizer built on top of SDL and the latter is a batch visualizer that produces data files and Gnuplot scripts for them.

-Other programs may pop up unexpectedly.
+New programs may pop up unexpectedly.

-Since passing a large number of arguments to the programs and keeping track of them is such a hassle, only long options are used and their values are replicated in the output for the sake of easy reproduction of runs.
+### Streams

+The programs can be roughly classified into producers, consumers and transformers.
+Producers only write to their output streams and consumers only read from their input streams while transformers do both.
+As an example, this classification makes `bmm` a producer, `bmm-sdl` a consumer and `bmm-filter` a transformer.

+Since transformers participate in all parts of inter-process communication, the overall streaming architecture is best illustrated from their perspective.
+They read from the input stream `stdin` and write to both the primary output stream `stdout` and the secondary output stream `stderr`.

+The primary output stream `stdout` is a high-bandwidth channel for transporting a sequence of events that follow a strict messaging protocol.
+It carries all the essential information of the simulation and is thus intended to be piped into another process for visualization or saved into a file for later analysis.
+The input stream `stdin` is essentially dual to `stdout` and as such another strictly regulated high-bandwidth channel.

+The secondary output stream `stderr` is quite different from `stdout` and `stdin` as it is a low-bandwidth channel for unstructured diagnostics and error messages.
+It is meant to be read by the user as is and does not participate in inter-process communication.

+If multiple threads are used,
+some care must be taken to ensure the coherence of the streams.
+For `stdout` and `stdin` this can be accomplished with a simple lock or a size-restricted atomic use policy.
+For `stderr` coherence is less imporant, so line-buffering should be sufficient.

 ### Messaging Protocol